alexsli0922/Kozak_project/kozak_seq.md

     output.write(newline)
 print ("done")
 ```
-Get strand info in the vcf file:
+Get strand information in the vcf file to a seperate column (for the purpose of running bedtools):
 ```python
 import re
 f = open("CosmicCodingMuts.vcf","rU")